Emergency Food Supply List (2026): 30-Day Stockpile for Small Spaces

 TOTAL$100~114,000

 That’s approximately 114,000 calories — enough for one adult for 57 days at 2,000 calories/day, or a family of four for 2 weeks.
 The key is calorie-dense staples (rice, beans, oats, oil) supplemented by canned goods for nutrition and variety.
+For a deeper dive, see our guide on preparedness checklist.

 Best Freeze-Dried Emergency Food Brands

 For longer shelf life (25+ years) and easier preparation (just add water), freeze-dried meals are the premium option.
-Here are the top brands for urban preppers:
+Here are the top brands for urban preppers: You can figure out exactly how much water your household needs for a personalized plan.

 BrandShelf LifePrice/ServingTaste RatingBest For